 Map showing areas of Queensland that have been affected by pasture dieback.

-Possibly the mealy bug and ground pearl are the vector for other diseases?
-Mealybugs may be effectively swooping in when the grass’ immune system is deficient.
+It’s possible that mealy bugs and ground pearl are the vector for other diseases.
+Mealybugs may be swooping in when the grass’ immune system is deficient.
 Whether it is dieback or not, a plant that has diminishing health is going to be susceptible to secondary parasites or fungus.
 Dieback is a complex issue and varies across landscapes, pastures and symptoms.
 Other causes still under investigation by MLA consultants and DAF (Stuart Buck, DPI, 2019).

-Possibly mealy bugs may be an opportunistic secondary infection that come in when the plant is weak and there is something going on in the movement of the fluids in the plant that are making it attractive for mealy bugs to come and have a go at it?
+Possibly, mealybugs represent an opportunistic secondary infection that arrives when the plant is weak and the movement of the fluids in the plant are making it attractive for mealy bugs.

-Currently there are no pesticide registrations for this use; there is a risk of exceeding meat residue levels, plus beneficial soil insects and microbes will be destroyed.
+Currently there are no pesticide registrations for treating dieback and there is a risk of exceeding meat residue levels as well as destroying beneficial soil insects and microbes.
 Predatory beneficial insects (e.g. Cryptolaemus ladybird) may naturally build up in numbers over time to suppress pasture mealybug.

-Additional management options under investigation by MLA and DAF has a replicated field trial of 14 treatments at Brian Pastures Research Station, Gayndah.
+Additional management options are under investigation by MLA and Queensland’s Department of Agriculture and Fisheries in a replicated field trial of 14 treatments at Brian Pastures Research Station, Gayndah.